Comprehensive Wills and Trusts Services in Spokane, Washington

 A Trust is a legal document in which assets are held by one party for the benefit of another party.
 The Trust creator (Trustor) names an individual (Trustee) to manage the trust.
 The Trustee is legally obligated to act in the best interests of the Trustor and any beneficiaries by abiding by the terms of the Trust document.

 Trusts can be Revocable or Irrevocable.
 A Revocable Trust, also known as a living trust, allows the owner to maintain complete control, and to change, revoke, or terminate it for any reason.
 Revocable Trusts are often used to avoid probate.
 Irrevocable Trusts, on the other hand, require the owner to completely relinquish all ownership of any assets placed in the Trust.
-Irrevocable Trusts are often used to help individuals qualify for income-based programs, such as Medicaid and VA benefits.
+Irrevocable Trusts are often used to help individuals qualify for income-based programs, such as Medicaid.

 Durable Powers of Attorney for Health & Finances